Dynamical Sampling: A Survey: Introduction and Motivation

 \section{Introduction and Motivation}

 Many natural and engineered processes exhibit dynamics that can be effectively modeled by dynamical systems.
 Examples include the evolution of temperature fields, the diffusion of pollutants, and the spread of viruses.
 Understanding and analyzing these evolving phenomena often requires capturing their behavior through measurements taken over time and space.
 Dynamical sampling, introduced in \cite{ADK13} and inspired by \cite{LV09}, provides a mathematical framework for studying how to efficiently sample and reconstruct time-evolving signals governed by such models.
 The term \emph{dynamical sampling} reflects the fact that one samples the solution of a dynamical system in both space and time to extract information about the underlying system.
 As in most sampling-reconstruction settings, the connection to \emph{frame theory} is central \cite{DS52,AG01, ABK08}.
-Additionally, this area draws heavily on applied and abstract harmonic analysis, functional analysis, and operator theory (see, e.g.,~\cite{ACM25, ADGMM23, AHKK23, ADK13, ADK15, AGHJKR21, BHKLL25, HLTY25, Men22}).
+Additionally, this area draws heavily on mathematical disciplines such as applied harmonic analysis (see, e.g.,~\cite{ACM25, AHKK23, BHKLL25, HLTY25}), abstract harmonic analysis (see, e.g.,~\cite{AGHJKR21, KM25, KP25}), functional analysis (see, e.g.,~\cite{ADGMM23, Men22, CMS23}), and operator theory (see, e.g.,~\cite{ACCMP17, ADK13, ADK15}).
 Certain aspects of dynamical sampling are also closely connected to control theory \cite{DMMM2021-1}.